RMDarth/BigData-ProCamp/lab2/README.md

 ```
 First line install dependencies (kafka dev lib and json lib).
 After that consumer is built and run.
 It should start processing messages from "btc_stock" topic, parse them, display the price from current messages and top 10 prices from all messages encountered during this run.
 To stop running the consumer press Ctrl+C, it will stop, free kafka consumer connection and display more detailed information about top 10 deals.
+There is an alternative java consumer in the java_client folder with the same functionality.